XinyuZhou2000/Spoken-Dialogue/README.md

 - **Study 2**: We further integrated dialogue response and a wide array of linguistic features using a unified encoding format, and fine-tuned an LLM to learn them jointly.

 ## News
+- **2023.10.31**.
+Our paper is accepted by the 6th International Conference on Natural Language and Speech Processing (ICNLSP 2023)!

 - **2023.09.21**.
 Welcome to the official repo of our paper *"Towards Joint Modeling of Dialogue Response and Speech Synthesis based on Large Language Model"*!
 We have released the code, dataset, and the checkpoint.
 Our paper is available at arXiv! [(arxiv link)](https://arxiv.org/abs/2309.11000)

 - **2023.05.20**.
 This project is accepted by [Young Female Researchers in Speech Workshop (YFRSW)](https://sites.google.com/view/yfrsw-2023/home) at [Interspeech 2023](https://www.interspeech2023.org/) for a poster presentation!
 See the poster [here](doc/YFRSW_Poster.pdf).